 I also just discovered I can look up a profile of someone I don’t know (they’re neither a contact nor a friend), log out and back in, and Skype will start suggesting their contacts to me as potential contacts of my own.
 (I can tell because those contacts have the same last name, physical resemblance, etc.) So this can be used by stalkers, bullies, harassers, and people who wish to research someone and learn who they know.

 (This feature can be used for much more targeted research.
 I won’t go into details here.
 Suffice to say that you can get pretty specific.)

 Microsoft’s support page says they’re considering changing this behavior someday.
 Of course, by that time, much damage will have been done.

-I went through and deleted some of my contacts by hand this morning (it takes forever… in a triumph of “good for Microsoft who cares if the user gets screwed” they make it super easy for you to give them your social graph, and super hard for you to take it back).
+I went through and deleted some of my contacts by hand this morning (it takes forever… in a triumph of “good for Microsoft, bad for the user” they make it super easy for you to give them your social graph, and super hard for you to take it back).
 Even deleted, Skype kept suggesting prior contacts to me.
 That suggests that they continue to keep that data — and probably call history and chat history as well — for use in “helpfully” building their social graph.

 Important note: deleting your contact book isn’t enough.
 If your associates have you in their contact book, someone can still use the same mechanism to figure out the connection.

-Also note Danida_U’s response from Microsoft: there’s no way to disable this short of opting out from being contactable at all, and there are not yet plans to remove the “feature.”
+Also note Danida_U’s response from Microsoft: there’s no way to disable this short of opting out from being contactable at all.
+And no, there are no plans to remove the “feature.”
 They want to make it easier for friends and family to find you.
-My suggestion: if you want your friends and family want to find you, you tell them your Skype ID.
+My suggestion: if you want your friends and family to find you, tell them your Skype ID.
 Problem solved.